thinkful-ei22/Donny-SlowJam/README.md

       });
     });
   }

 ```

 Once that was setup, things (mostly) worked!

 ## Further Thoughts

-Currently, the app has minimal functionality other than being able to take a search term, render a simple list of Youtube results which you can click to then play the (slowed-down) audio.
-It's lacking certain features that are expected for this type of app, such as making a playlist and backgrounding of audio when the application is not in focus, although the lack of this last feature is due to a current limitation of Expo - you can detach the project and then implement it, which is something I'm going to explore.
-On further thought, pretty much all of the project could be implemented outside of React Native as just a plain ol' React + HTML/CSS web application (which if you really wanted, I suppose you could wrap in some kind of wrapper to make a mobile app) since I'm not really using any underlying features of the phone currently like the camera, GPS, local storage.
-Also, separating a Youtube video's media streams is against Youtubes ToS, so making an app that utilizes that is not the best idea if you are planning on making a commercial app - but this is more of a speculative fun idea that I'll keep working on after Flex Week, fixing things, improving it, learning and having fun :)
+Currently, the app has minimal functionality other than being able to take a search term, rendering out a simple list of Youtube results that you can click on to then play the (slowed-down) audio of a particular result.
+It's lacking certain features that are expected for this type of app, such as making a playlist and backgrounding of audio when the application is not in focus.
+The lack of this last feature is due to a current limitation of Expo - you can detach the project and then implement it, which is something I'm going to explore.
+Also, separating a Youtube video's media streams is against Youtubes ToS, so making an app that utilizes that is not the best idea if you are planning on making a commercial app - but this is more of a speculative fun idea that I'll keep working on after Flex Week, debugging, fixing things, improving it, learning and all that jazz :)